diffbot/docs/docs/cb-basics-gi.md

 ---
-id: explain-global-index
+id: cb-basics-gi
-title: Diffbot's Global Index
+title: Introduction into Global Index
-sidebar_label: Global Index
+sidebar_label: Introduction into Global Index
 ---

 This page explains how the [Global Index](https://www.diffbot.com/products/globalindex/) works and what it's for.